 Information Architecture & Workflows

-The first step of your mobile app design process is to determine the data your mobile app will display to the users, the data it will collect, user interactions with the finished product, and the user journeys within the app.
+The first step of your mobile app design process is to determine the data your mobile app will display to users, the data it will collect, how users interact with the finished product, and user journeys within the app.

-For companies interested in enterprise mobile application development, mobile solutions typically support users with different roles and privileges, and it is essential to incorporate these rules as part of your app’s information architecture.
+For companies interested in enterprise mobile application development, mobile solutions typically support users with different roles and privileges.
+Therefore, it’s essential to incorporate these rules in your app’s information architecture.
 Workflow diagrams help identify every possible interaction a user has with the app and the app’s navigation structure.

-Designers often start mobile app design with sketches on paper.
+Mobile app designers often start app design with sketches on paper.
 Wireframes are the digital form of sketches.
-Wireframes are conceptual layouts, also referred to as low-fidelity mockups—they give visual structure to your app’s functional requirements.
+Wireframes are conceptual layouts – also referred to as low-fidelity mockups – that give visual structure to your app’s functional requirements.

 With wireframes, the focus is more on aesthetics and user experience, not on color schemes and styles.
 Creating wireframes is a quick and cost-effective approach to mobile app design.
 While creating wireframes, you should consider device specific UI design.
 So no matter if your app is used on iPhones, iPads, or Android phones and tablets, users receive intuitive and device specific user experiences.

 Mockups, or high-fidelity designs, are the final renderings of your app’s visual design.
-Here, wireframes combine with your style guide design standards.
-As your app’s design begins to finalize, expect further modifications to its information architecture, workflow, and aesthetics.
-Adobe Photoshop is the most popular tool for creating high-fidelity mockups.
+Mockups are created by applying your style guide on to the app wireframes.
+As your app’s design begins to finalize, expect further modifications to its information architecture, workflow and aesthetics.
+Figma, Invision, and Adobe XD are the most popular tools for creating high-fidelity mockups.
 These tools make collaboration across your app’s design and engineering teams seamless.

-While mockups display your mobile app’s functionality using static designs, these can turn into click-thru prototypes with tools like Invision.
-Prototypes are highly useful for simulating the user experience and the app’s workflows expected from the finished product.
+While mockups display your mobile app’s functionality using static designs, you can create an interactive prototype from your designs with tools like Invision and Figma.
+Prototypes simulate the user experience and demonstrate how the app will work as the finished product.
 While prototype development can be time-consuming, the efforts are well worth it, as they offer early-stage testing of your app’s design and functionality.
 Often, prototypes help identify modifications to the app’s proposed functionality – saving time and money over the course of your mobile app development.

-Some companies prefer even doing prototypes at a wireframing stage, especially when an app’s functional requirements are not well thought out.
-Or, there is a need to review the app’s proposed functionality with a focus group.
+Some companies prefer doing interactive prototypes at a wireframing stage, especially when an app’s functional requirements are heavily UI dependent.
+Or, if there’s a need to review the app’s proposed functionality with a focus group.